-We believe that significant opportunities exist for expanded cross-sell opportunities of our suite of solutions across our existing customer base, including Eviti and NaviNet customer bases.
-We also believe that our customer base and our product solutions provide unique opportunities to expand the volume of GPS sequencing analysis reporting to our customer base.
+We believe that significant opportunities exist for expanded cross-selling across our products and across our existing customer base, including Eviti and NaviNet customer bases.
+We also believe that our customer base and our product solutions provide unique opportunities to expand the volume of GPS Cancer and Liquid GPS analysis reporting to our customer base.
 Maintaining our current customer base will be important to our future maintenance and SaaS recurring revenue streams.